khudgins/documentation/agent/linux/installService.rst

 Description
 ~~~~~~~~~~~

-It uncompresses the service image file to /mnt/services/$SERVICE_ID, and assigns the proper
+Uncompresses the service image file to /mnt/services/$SERVICE_ID, and assigns the proper
 ownership and permission to its content.

 Options
 ~~~~~~~~

 SERVICE_ID
   ID of the service to be installed.
-It's provided by enstratus.
+It's provided by enStratus.
 Service images are stored in /mnt/services/$SERVICE_ID

 CUST_ID